Key Takeaways

 Generally, yes—unless the environment is unsafe or unbearable.
 Quitting before consulting with counsel can complicate your case.
 We can help you evaluate your options.

 At Addison Law, we represent Oklahoma employees in retaliation and employment disputes.
-Our trial-ready attorneys know how to expose pretext, preserve evidence, and hold employers accountable.
-You reported the problem—now let us handle the fight.
+Our attorneys know how to evaluate pretext, preserve evidence, and pursue claims when employers cross the line.
+Contact us for a free consultation.

 This article is for general information only and is not legal advice.